-These remarks revolve around the fact that such definitions of learning as those by Gagne and by Gage and Berliner, as well as the other four authors, are founded on a pedagogically unacceptable philosophical anthropology.
-For example, these definitions do not reflect human intentionality, as openness for and directedness to the world.
+These remarks revolve around the fact that such definitions of learning as those by Gagne and by Gage and Berliner, as well as in the other four textbooks referred to, are founded on a pedagogically unacceptable philosophical anthropology.
+For example, these definitions do not reflect learning as an ACTIVITY expressive of human intentionality as openness for and directedness to the world.
 Unfortunately, to pursue this important point is beyond the scope of this chapter.
 In this connection, the reader is referred to Sonnekus (no date).
-However, some of the consequences of overlooking intentionality, as being directed to and open for something are apparent in my evaluations of the models of learning.
+However, some of the consequences of overlooking intentionality of consciousness, as being directed to and open for something, are apparent in my negative evaluations of these models of learning.